dahliaOS/pangolin_desktop/.github/README.md

 ## Build Pangolin Desktop

-If you're interested in building Pangolin, check the wiki: [/wiki/Build-Pangolin-Desktop](https://github.com/dahlia-os/pangolin-desktop/wiki/Build-Pangolin-Desktop)!
+If you're interested in building Pangolin, check the wiki: [/wiki/Build-Pangolin-Desktop](https://github.com/dahlia-os/pangolin-desktop/wiki/Build-Pangolin-Desktop)

 ## Contribute

-If you're wondering how to contribute to the project, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file!
+If you're wondering how to contribute to the project, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Translate